MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/desktop-tooltips.md

 You can create visually rich **report tooltips** that appear when you hover over visuals, based on report pages you create in **Power BI Desktop** and the **Power BI service**.
 By creating a report page that serves as your tooltip, your custom tooltips can include visuals, images, and any other collection of items you create in the report page.
 Just getting started modifying tooltips?
 Check out [Customize tooltips](desktop-custom-tooltips.md).
 You can create as many tooltip pages as you want.
-Each tooltip page can be associated with one or more fields in your report, so that when you hover over a visual that includes the selected field, the tooltip you created on your tooltip page appears when you hover over the visual, filtered by the datapoint over which your mouse is hovering.
+Each tooltip page can be associated with one or more fields in your report, so that when you hover over a visual that includes the selected field, the tooltip you created on your tooltip page appears when you hover over the visual, filtered by the datapoint where your mouse is hovering.
 There are all sorts of interesting things you can do with report tooltips.
 Let's take a look at how to create tooltips and what you must do to configure them.

 ![Screenshot of report tooltips for Power BI.](media/desktop-tooltips/desktop-tooltips-00a.png)